Ditch the bloating, gas, stomach pain, and other IBS symptoms. Find out your root cause(s) and learn how to fix it for good!

 6. Small Intestinal Bacterial Overgrowth (SIBO):

-This is an abundance of bacteria growing in the small intestine, which usually has fairly low bacterial counts.
-SIBO often occurs when the body’s internal means to prevent overgrowth don’t work properly, such as low stomach acid, reduced GI motility, or inadequate immune defenses.
+Originally thought to be an abundance of bacteria growing in the small intestine, SIBO is now better understood as small intestinal dysbiosis that includes overgrowths of some organisms alongside undergrowths of others.
+SIBO often occurs when the body’s internal means to maintain microbial balance are disrupted, as can happen with low stomach acid, reduced GI motility, or inadequate immune defenses.
 (7)

 7. Candida or other Yeast Overgrowths